DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2021/12/30 v0.754
+- NEW - Added time skip tutorial thanks to `ManzTellen`'s contribution
 - UI - Updated npc page UI
 - UI - Updated login page UI
 - NEW - You can now only show craftable receipts in crafting menu